ndeyeawa/JO-Chatbot/README.md

 # JO-Chatbot
-This repo contains all the ressources we need for our project to build a chatbot for Paris Olympics in 2024
+This repo contains all the ressources we need for our project to build and Deploy via Docker on Azure a chatbot for Paris Olympics in 2024